 Address: 375 Cliff Dr, Laguna Beach, CA 92651

 Heisler Park is a must-see place in Laguna.
-This park is absolutely stunning, clean, well-maintained, and filled with seemingly endless experiences.
-The grounds are filled with tropical plants, flowers, trees, and other colorful foliage.
+This park is stunning, clean, well-maintained, and filled with seemingly endless experiences.
+The grounds contain tropical plants, flowers, trees, and other colorful foliage.
 Bird of paradise blooms, palm trees, aloe plants, and fragrant roses are healthy and abundant here.

-Right next door to Las Brisas is the Laguna Art Museum and gift shop.
+The Laguna Art Museum and gift shop is next to Las Brisas.
 The art galleries feature fine art and local artists.
 Over 3,500 pieces of permanent California art are displayed here.
 We’ll cover the Laguna Art Museum in more detail below.

 Just across the road (Pacific Coast Highway) are even more galleries full of fine art.
 Laguna Coast Pottery, Sandstone Art Gallery, Quorum Gallery, Lu Martin Galleries, Adam Neeley Fine Art Jewelry, Essence Gallery, Marianne Kolb, JoAnne Artman Gallery, and Meg Gallery all offer up beautiful art to view and purchase.
 They each constantly add new pieces from talented California artists.